 Secretary of the State Denise Merrill Announces List of Candidates Placed on Connecticut’s Presidential Preference Primary Ballot from the Connecticut Office of the Secretary of the State.

-Wednesday 10 June 2020: The State Party Committee meets in Hartford.
-Hours begin at 7:00p EDT (2300 UTC).
-National Convention Pledged PLEO and At-Large delegates are elected by the State Party Committee according to the results of the primary.
+Wednesday 8 July 2020: The State Party Committee meets virtually.
+National Convention Pledged PLEO and At-Large delegates are pre-slated.

 The remaining 15 National Convention delegates consist of